Japanese Car Brands (manufacturer car companies, logos)

 Nissan GT-R Logo

-This is the name of a luxury car model assembled by hand by the manufacturer Nissan Motor Company.
-It is the successor to the Skyline GT-R series passenger cars and was designed by Shiro Nakamura.
-The past high-speed sports car was called the Grand Tourer, the first character taken for the second name’s abbreviation.
-The brand appeared in 2007.
-Its location is Kaminokawa (Tochigi).
+This is the name of the luxury car model hand-assembled by the manufacturer Nissan Motor Company.
+It is the successor to the Skyline GT-R passenger car series and was designed by Shiro Nakamura.
+The past high-speed sports car was called the Grand Tourer; the first character is taken to abbreviate the second name.
+The brand was founded in 2007.
+The company is located in Kaminokawa (Tochigi).

 Daihatsu